-“Be careful, sir, she may be dangerous in this state,” Franklin warns.
+“Be careful, sir, she may be dangerous in her current state,” Franklin warns.

 Unable to look away from her beautiful hazel eyes, I begin to speak to her.
 “I’m going to pull this T-shirt over your head.”
 No response.
 “I’m going to pull your arms through now.”
 Still no response.
 “Would you like me to call someone for you?
 Your mother or father?”
 That got her attention.
 She blinks and says, “all dead,” before passing out.
 I catch her before she falls to the ground.